-Despite gains toward equal political representation, there continues to be an important gender gap in leadership at all levels of government in Canada.
-In 2021, at the municipal level, women hold just over a quarter of council seats.
+Despite gains toward equal political representation, there continues to be an important gender gap in leadership for all orders of government in Canada.
+In 2021, women hold just over a quarter of municipal council seats.
 This democratic deficit is even more pronounced for women from diverse or marginalized backgrounds.
 FCM wants to help close this gap because Canada is better served when women and diverse communities contribute their insights and expertise.
 Their voices enrich our political discourse and inform decision-making.

 CanWILL aims to achieve four core objectives: